-OCCI participated in the assessment process during winter term 2007.
+The Baking and Pastry Arts program participated in the assessment process during spring term 2008.
 This four-part process includes progress toward/achievement of prior goals, SWOT analysis, identification of goals, strategies, measures, resources, impact as a result of the analysis, and qualitative and quantitative assessment.
 Chefs, the instructional and the executive directors, working with the institutional researcher, identified challenges and strategies to improve performance.
 This in-depth process includes a review of industry standards, skills, ACF competencies to ensure a quality educational program.